AlbertoFormaggio1/Where-Am-I/Readme.md

 ## General Information
 This app was realized as final project for the course Programming of Embedded Systems at the University of Padua, taught the professor Fantozzi Carlo.

-This app is made of 1 activity, helding 2 fragments, and a service.
+This app is made of 1 activity, holding 2 fragments, and a service.

+MainActivity is responsible for asking the permissions to the user.

 RealTimeFragment shows the live location (i.e. Longitude, Latitude and Altitude) of the user both graphically (on a map) and numerically.